 Patients with MDS, caregivers, health professionals worldwide

 A multi-disciplinary, international organization devoted to MDS support, research, treatment, and education for patients, caregivers, physicians, nurses and other health care providers.
 The organization is based upon the premise that international cooperation will accelerate the process leading to the control and cure of these diseases.

 Offers patient advocacy groups, research funding, and professional educational initiatives

 Referrals to MDS Centers of Excellence and clinical trials

 Conducts international symposia.

 Cancer organizations, public health and oncology professionals worldwide

 To unite and support the cancer community to reduce the global cancer burden, to promote greater equity, and to ensure that cancer control continues to be a priority in the world health and development agenda.

-- UICC is a membership organization consisting of 1188 members, 172 countries, and 58 partners.
-Member organizations work in cooperation as expert groups and task forces
+- UICC is a membership organization working in cooperation as expert groups and task forces

 - Convenes international events; offers fellowships, training courses, and master classes; advocates for cancer prevention and equitable access to care.